miafranc/porter/README.md

 ## Consonants

-<p>A consonant is defined as a letter other than "a", "e", "i", "o", "u", and
-other than "y" preceded by a consonant.
+A consonant is defined as a letter other than "a", "e", "i", "o", "u", and other than "y" preceded by a consonant.
 That is, a consonant is either `[a-z]{-}[aeiou]` if it is preceded by a vowel or it is the first letter of a word, or is `[a-z]{-}[aeiouy]` otherwise.
 Therefore we can write the inverted regex macro `C` as
 ```
 C ([a-z]{-}[aeiouy])*([a-z]{-}[aeiou])
 ```
-which will denote a nonempty sequence of consonants.</p>
+which will denote a nonempty sequence of consonants.

 ## Vowels

 A letter if not a consonant it is a vowel.
 We have two cases here:

-... (a) if a word starts with a vowel, we can define it as `[aeiou]` (it cannot be "y", because by definition that is a consonant);
+- (a) if a word starts with a vowel, we can define it as `[aeiou]` (it cannot be "y", because by definition that is a consonant);
-... (b) a vowel after a consonant is `[aeiouy]` and so is if preceded by a vowel.
+- (b) a vowel after a consonant is `[aeiouy]` and so is if preceded by a vowel.

 Therefore, we will have the following two macros:

 ```
 Ve [aeiou]+
 VbC [aeiouy]+